athertahir/development-with-wildfly/Lab Guides/md files/Chapter04/Episode_3.md

 # Lab : Tuning the Configuration of Your Services
 In this chapter, you will learn how to configure your Swarm services.
 We will show you practical examples of different configuration tools that are available and how you can use them to steer the behavior of your applications.

-#### Pre-reqs:
-- Docker

 #### Lab Environment
-We will run ubuntu as a Docker container.
+You can perform this lab on VM or your PC.
 Run the following commands one by one to setup lab environment:

-`docker run -p 8080:8080 --name ubuntu -it ubuntu bash`

-`apt-get update && apt-get --assume-yes install default-jre && apt-get --assume-yes install maven`
+`apt-get update && apt-get --assume-yes install default-jdk && apt-get --assume-yes install maven && apt-get --assume-yes install git`

 `git clone https://github.com/athertahir/development-with-wildfly.git`

-`cd development-with-wildfly/chapter04`
+`cd development-with-wildfly/chapter04 && ls -ltr`

 Modifying Swarm configuration
 -----------------------------